 Back to school: For children with disabilities, collaboration on returning to classrooms is essential

 In 2019, 7.1 million American children received special education in public schools, according to the National Center for Education Statistics.
-The pandemic led to the closure of school districts across the country, removing a major source of support for families of children with disabilities.
+The multi-year COVID-19 pandemic led to the closure of school districts across the country, removing a major source of support for families of children with disabilities.
 When services went online, families of children with disabilities were largely left in limbo – taking on additional work and expenses to serve their kids’ needs.

 Still, 10%-25% of students in the high-risk population, such as English learners, children in foster care, students experiencing homelessness and children with disabilities, have completely missed out on learning since the beginning of the pandemic, according to education researchers.